-- As he gets stoned, Ned sees The Grateful Dead's dancing bears and skeletons, the Pink Floyd marching hammers, followed by The Rolling Stones' lips saying "Pucker up, Ned!"
+- As he gets stoned, Ned sees The Grateful Dead's dancing bears and skeletons, the Pink Floyd marching hammers, followed by The Rolling Stones' lips and tongue saying "Pucker up, Ned!"

 - When Homer sings "Uptown Girl" during the credits, he replaces the last line with "I buried Flanders", a reference to how the "Paul Is Dead" urban legend/conspiracy theory, which claims that Paul McCartney of The Beatles died in 1966 and was replaced by a lookalike, has among their "clues" that John Lennon says "I buried Paul" in the final section of "Strawberry Fields Forever."
 (Lennon said that the words were actually "Cranberry sauce".)

 - Soundtrack Dissonance: Invoked in-universe with Homer's mix tape, as he plays "Uptown Girl" during the freak-out.

 - Special Guest: Martin Mull and George Carlin as Seth and Munchie.